Section 5123.093 | Duties of citizen's advisory council.

 (E) Review institutional budgets, programs, services, and planning;

-(F) Develop and maintain within the community relationships with community developmental disabilities organizations;
+(F) Develop and maintain relationships within the community with community mental retardation and developmental disabilities organizations;

 (G) Participate in the formulation of the institution's objectives, administrative procedures, program philosophy, and long range goals;

-(H) Bring any matter that an advisory council considers important to the attention of the director of developmental disabilities;
+(H) Bring any matter that an advisory council considers important to the attention of the joint council on developmental disabilities and the director of developmental disabilities;

 (I) Recommend to the director of developmental disabilities persons for appointment to citizen's advisory councils;